 This is not likely.
-You see just because it’s vegan doesn’t mean it’s been produced in an environmentally friendly way.
+You see, just because it’s vegan doesn’t mean it’s been produced in an environmentally friendly way.
 Just like meat, vegan alternatives might be just as detrimental to our planet depending on how they’re produced.
-All those disputing over vegan versus omnivores, stop wasting your time and take a look at the bigger picture.
+For all those disputing over vegan versus omnivore, stop wasting your time and take a look at the bigger picture.
 Let’s not forget about the consequences of ‘greener’ plant-based manufacturers.

 Healthier or Not?

 The vegan versus omnivore debate has led to all kinds of exciting new launches by restaurants and supermarkets.
-From grass-fed beef to dairy-free alternatives including cheese, milk and ice cream.
+From grass-fed beef to dairy-free alternatives including cheese, milk, and ice cream.
 There are all kinds of ‘greener’ meat alternatives ranging from Quorn or soy mince and chicken style pieces to ‘next generation’ meat imitating burgers and steaks.
 But are these greener options for the environment?
 That’s the debate we should be having when it comes to a vegan versus omnivore debate.
 If you’re making everything by hand from scratch, you’re doing okay.
-But it’s when we find ourselves constantly buying the heavily processed and mass-produced vegan or vegetarian options that the problem creeps in.
+But it’s when we find ourselves constantly buying the heavily processed, mass-produced vegan and vegetarian options that the problem creeps in.

 Maybe it’s best to stick to home-cooked lentils and chickpeas.
 There’s no doubt that choosing a healthy and environmentally aware diet is a problem for us all nowadays.
 We all have the best intentions but come out feeling completely confused.
 So what’s it going to be?